We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 However, there were also spots where we could just relax (and paddle).

-Nice scenery…but behind those bushes was a deadly trap waiting for us…black flies!
+Nice scenery…but behind those bushes was a death trap waiting for us…black flies!
 We decided to leave the packrafts only if really necessary.

-At one spot the river splited into two and we decided to take the river which is was more narrow.
+At one spot the river split into two and we decided to take the river which was more narrow.
 However, a tree lay on one rapid where Patrick fell off his packraft and we were looking for an opportunity to have a break and to dry our stuff.